 See the section below for a couple good ways of achieving this.

-Use a nice, wide baking pan
+Use a nice, wide baking pan or casserole dish

 Use a really good vegetable broth